victoriadrake/victoriadrake.github.io/content/posts/20200225-breaking-bottlenecks/index.md

 aliases:
 description: A talk on the benefits of non-blocking functions for programs, developers, and organizations.
 tags:
-    - computing
-    - ci/cd
+    - compsci
-    - coding
+    - development
-    - cybersecurity
+    - security
     - go
     - python
+    - leadership
 image: cover.png

 draft: false